 Successfully resolving these institutional issues is a prerequisite to developing and demonstrating specific capabilities at offsite laboratories.
 WHC and RL are working with laboratory managers and operations office personnel at the candidate sites to close these issues.
-Although preparatory work at both INEL and LANL is presently funded, it is the expectation of DOE that both facilities will be able to receive and perform analyses on actual TWRS waste at the start of FY 1995.
+Preparatory work at both INEL and LANL is presently funded.
+It is the expectation of DOE that both facilities will be able to receive and perform analyses on actual TWRS waste early in FY 1995.
 The focus at LANL will be on analytical process development.